leepeuker/movary-kodi-addon/README.md

 ### Requirements

-- **Webhook URL**: A Kodi Webhook URL from Movary (generated in the Movary user settings)
+- **Webhook URL**: A Kodi Webhook URL from Movary (generated in Movary)

 ### How to install

-Currently the addon is still under development.
+Download the addon:

+- Option 1: Download the "Source code (zip)" of the a [release](https://github.com/leepeuker/movary-kodi-addon/releases/tag)
+- Option 2: Download the [repository](https://github.com/leepeuker/movary-kodi-addon/tree/main) as a zip

+Than go into Kodi to "Settings -> Add-ons -> Install from zip file" and select the downloaded zip file to install it.

+Afterwards go to "Settings -> My add-ons -> Services -> Movary -> Configure" and make sure to enter your Movary webhook url and to enable the webhook.

 ### Development